BioJulia/KWayMerges.jl/README.md

 Therefore, merging I sorted iterables with N total elements using a KWayMerger therefore takes O(N * log(I)) time.
 It is generally faster than flattening the iterators and sorting, when I << N.
+Note that Julia uses radix sort for integers, which sorts in O(N), and therefore usually beats a k-way merge.

 ## Contributing
 We appreciate contributions from users including reporting bugs, fixing